Perevalov/qa_chatbots_exercises/Exercise_1/README.md

 ## Context

 * Many knowledge bases (KB) are stored using a graph format.
 * You will require at least some basic knowledge in retrieving information from such a knowledge base via SPARQL (additionally, KB-based approaches will be used in the used QA framework).
-SPARQL is the common query language for querying fact-based KBs.act-based KBs.
+SPARQL is the common query language for querying fact-based KBs.

 ## Learning Objectives